Chinatowns in Australia: Sydney

-Sydney's Chinatown is the third area to bear that name.
+Sydney's Chinatown has changed location twice.
 Originally in The Rocks area of Sydney, it later moved to the area near Market Street at Darling Harbour and finally to its current location in Haymarket, around parallel streets Dixon Street and Sussex Street.
 This Chinatown hosts various Chinese cultural activities such as the Chinese Youth League of Australia and Catholic Mass in Cantonese at the St Peter Julian's Church.